-Using TMS to access the mind's hidden skills
+Using non-invasive brain stimulation to access the mind's hidden skills

 Savants are extremely rare individuals who, although often severely brain impaired - frequently by autism, stroke or dementia - can display islands of astonishing excellence in specific areas, including drawing, memory, music, calendar calculations, and arithmetic.
 Their skills are literal, non-symbolic, and apparently not derived from practice.
 They often emerge 'spontaneously' and do not improve qualitatively with time, even though their skill might be better articulated.
 Savants typically have no idea how they do what they do.